Vagrancy Act 1824

 The Vagrancy Act 1824 (5 Geo.
 4. c.
-83) is an act of the Parliament of the United Kingdom that makes it an offence to sleep rough or beg in England and Wales.
+83) was an act of the Parliament of the United Kingdom that makes it an offence to sleep rough or beg in England and Wales.
 The legislation was passed in Georgian England to combat the increasing number of people forced to live on the streets due to the conclusion of the Napoleonic Wars and the social effects of the Industrial Revolution.
 Critics of the law included politician and abolitionist, William Wilberforce, who condemned the act for making it a catch-all offence for vagrancy with no consideration of the circumstances as to why an individual might be homeless.

-Parts of the act have not been repealed by the UK Parliament, meaning some of its legal provisions remain convictable offences and are enforceable.
+The act was formally repealed for England and Wales on 29 June 2026.
+Part of section 4 remains in force in Northern Ireland.

 Background

 The act was enacted to deal with the increasing numbers of homeless and penniless urban poor in England and Wales.
 Following the conclusion of the Napoleonic Wars in 1815, the Industrial Revolution, implementation of the Corn Laws, and inclosure acts, thousands of people had been forced off the land.
 Destitute people gravitated to the expanding urban areas in the hope of finding employment.

 Cities in England, especially London, Birmingham and Liverpool had become saturated with people living rough on the streets or in makeshift camps.
 The demographics of these groups included large numbers of soldiers and sailors who had been discharged following the Battle of Waterloo in 1815.
 Secretary at War, Viscount Palmerston had then ordered a massive reduction in size of the peacetime British Army and Royal Navy, resulting in thousands of ex-servicemen being left without occupation or accommodation.
 At the same time a massive influx of economic migrants from Ireland and Scotland arrived in England, especially into London, in search of work.
 Politicians in the unreformed House of Commons became concerned that parish constables were becoming ineffective in controlling these "vagrants".
 Furthermore the medieval pass laws which gave itinerant travelling people free movement through a given district were considered to be no longer effective.

 The problem of vagrancy led to the creation of the Mendicity Society.
 Led by powerful members of the British establishment, it started a campaign to lobby Sir Robert Peel which successfully resulted in criminalising homelessness.